-How D.R.A.M.’s injecting positivity back into the pop charts
+How D.R.A.M. is injecting positivity back into the charts

 You talked recently about that track with Lil Yachty, and how it was only ever meant to be a Soundcloud thing.
 How important is the internet sphere for you?

 D.R.A.M.: Extremely.
-I just feel blessed that I’ve been a success on both ends of the spectrum, Internet and commercially.
-Internet is the source, the Internet is the streets now.
+I just feel blessed that I’ve been a success on both ends of the spectrum, (on the) internet and commercially.
+Internet is the source, the internet is the streets now.
 All the hip kids will get it three weeks before everyone else.
-And I mean that’s where I started, Soundcloud.
+And I mean, that’s where I started – SoundCloud.

-And the album has a really amazing roster of collaborators – Young Thug, Erykah Badu.
+And the album has a really amazing roster of collaborators – Young Thug, Erykah Badu...
 Do you enjoy collaborating?

-D.R.A.M.: Yeah I do, if I have a real respect for your shit and want to fuck with you then hell yeah, it makes it 10 times better.
-I’m not gonna front – I’ve done features where’s I don’t know the motherfuckers from Adam and Eve, but if the song is likeable then boom boom boom – did that a couple of times.
+D.R.A.M.: Yeah, I do.
+If I have a real respect for your shit and want to fuck with you then hell yeah, it makes it ten times better.
+I’m not gonna front – I’ve done features where I don’t know the motherfuckers from Adam and Eve, but if the song is likeable then boom, boom, boom – I did that a couple of times.
 The ones I really savour are the organic ones.

 With Queen (Badu), we’ve been friends now for about a year, we relate to each other on so many things and shit, and then when we got in and started working it was just like water.
 It’s just a preview of what we have to come, we’re coming out with our EP.

-The album crosses so many genres, so it’s not fair to just assign you ‘rapper’ right?
+The album crosses so many genres, so it’s not fair to just describe you as a ‘rapper’, right?

-D.R.A.M.: I mean if you listen to the album from top to bottom it maybe has like three monotone rap verses – everything else has a melody, and more than half of it was sung from the heart, and there’s songs like “Broccoli” and “Cash Machine” it’s not meant to be serenaded, it’s just meant for everyone to kind of get along with it (vocalises).
+D.R.A.M.: I mean, if you listen to the album from top to bottom it maybe has, like, three monotone rap verses – everything else has a melody, and more than half of it was sung from the heart, And there’s songs like ‘Broccoli’ and ‘Cash Machine’ (where) it’s not meant to be serenaded, it’s just meant for everyone to kind of get along with it. (vocalises)

-I invented trappy-go-lucky – It’s like bright and sunshine-y melodies with light textures and some girth, but that low end (thumps the table) always hits hard or harder than any other trap song that’s next to it.
+I invented trappy-go-lucky – it’s like bright, sunshine-y melodies with light textures and some girth, but that low end (thumps the table) always hits hard or harder than any other trap song that’s next to it.
 So it’s got good vibes, makes you smiley, then it hits – trappy-go-lucky.

 Have you encountered any pushback to the positivity?

-D.R.A.M.: Yeah I don’t get the flack.
+D.R.A.M.: Yeah, I don’t get the flak.
 I’m a student of the game, they never come at me about it.
 They just ask me how I feel about the others doing it.
 I guess it’s because my real ‘breakthrough breakthrough’ was 2016 and it was a big shift in who’s being taken seriously as an artist.
 I live and breathe this shit, it’s not a fad, I don’t put on a costume.
 I like to smile, I guess you can put that shit to it, but I don’t really think I have to customise myself to get attention.

-And the game doesn't know what it's missing, doesn't know what it needs.
-The game just knows that it's gonna be players coming in and out.
+And the game doesn’t know what it’s missing, doesn't know what it needs.
+The game just knows that it’s gonna be players coming in and out.
 No matter what.
-The game will always be the game, but the players come in and go.
+The game will always be the game, but the players come and go.

 Do you think the elements of nostalgia and familiarity in your music appeal to people?

-D.R.A.M.: It’s because it’s everyday life, that’s how it it came about because I was asking niggas if I could have wifi in the room, then I goes (sings) ‘You got wifiiii?’.
+D.R.A.M.: It’s because it’s everyday life, that’s how it it came about.
+Because I was asking niggas if I could have wifi in the room, then I goes (sings) ‘You got wifiiii?’.
 My first verse was all freestyle and then when Queen’s verse came up I wrote it out better than mine.
 That’s how it works, I’m always gonna set it up so she gets that shine as the queen she is.

 And I’m always hitting people with the ‘remember whens’ – I remember shit like it was yesterday.
-I’m a big fan of the ‘remember when’s’.
+I’m a big fan of the ‘remember whens’.
 Nostalgia has got to be a slight chunk of the puzzle.

-D.R.A.M.: It's what’s true to you.
-So, if you wake up, fix yourself pancakes every morning, you know it doesn't have to do with what’s defined as real now, like you have to be a knucklehead or you have to be a bad guy or some shit like that.
+D.R.A.M.: It’s what’s true to you.
+Like if you wake up, fix yourself pancakes every morning – you know, it doesn’t have to do with what’s defined as ‘real’ now, like you have to be a knucklehead or a bad guy or some shit like that.

 It’s just doing right by you.

 D.R.A.M.: It’s just doing right by you!
 And if that’s you, if you a knucklehead making knucklehead music, then that’s real to you.
 Real to me in that way is when people can relate to it, when I have everyday conversations with people.
 Play your music and stick to it.
 When I was back home, we were always smoking in the garage, and my man Kenny would always go pee and slow the blunt process on my end.
-I was like, ‘What the fuck, man... but eh, when you gotta go, you gotta go’.
-And then came “Gotta Go”.
+I was like, ‘What the fuck, man... but eh, when you gotta go, you gotta go.’
+And then came ‘Gotta Go”.
 It’s organic.

 Who else is a good example of that?

-D.R.A.M.: Chano, yeah Chance (the Rapper).
+D.R.A.M.: Chano!
+Yeah, Chance (the Rapper).

 You guys doing ‘Blessings’ on Kimmel is absolutely magic.